jemysh007/jemysh007/programming/C.md

 ## Memory Management

 ### malloc and free
+`malloc` is used to allocate memory dynamically, and `free` is used to deallocate memory.

 ```c
 int *ptr = (int*)malloc(sizeof(int) * 10);  // Dynamically allocate memory for 10 integers